bencvt/LibShapeDraw/README-contributing.md

 doesn't integrate well with Maven and Git.

 However, mod developers can (and generally should) still use MCP along with LibShapeDraw.
-The *How to add the LibShapeDraw jar to the classpath in MCP* section in the main `README.md` has the details.
+See the *How to add the LibShapeDraw jar to the classpath in MCP* section in the main `README.md` for details.

 So, the special dev jar (`LibShapeDraw-VERSION-dev.jar`) exists to support mod devs using MCP.
 It's identical to the normal release except that: